edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 Before discussing the project database schema, let's generate a skeleton for our application.
-We will make sure that it will use binary IDs for the Ecto schemas because EdgeDB uses UUIDs as primary IDs, which in Elixir are represented as strings, and since it is basically a plain JSON API application, we will disable all the built-in Phoenix integrations.
+We will make sure that it will use binary IDs for the Ecto schemas because Gel uses UUIDs as primary IDs, which in Elixir are represented as strings, and since it is basically a plain JSON API application, we will disable all the built-in Phoenix integrations.